 Level: Starting microscopist (next level: Functional Imaging course)

-Application: One can apply here (deadline Jan 2nd 2023).
+Application: Registration has been closed.
 At Jan 5th you will be notified via email if you can participate.

 Costs (including coffee and lunches): 475 Euros (UvA-SILS participants can receive discount).